SynapsysESPRIT/AIGIS/README.md

 <h1 align="center">🔱 Aigis 🔱</h1>

 **Aigis is an AI-powered browser extension and dashboard designed to protect children and families from online dangers.
 It leverages advanced machine learning and deep learning models for real-time detection of harmful content, deepfakes, and risky interactions.
-This project was developed as part of the AI Customer Business Logic (CBL) Project at ESPRIT University.**
+This project was developed as part of the AI Challenge based Learning (CBL) Project at ESPRIT University.**

 ![Aigis__1_-removebg-preview](https://github.com/user-attachments/assets/b0cd6a8a-d9ee-4752-949b-59c8058e4c2a)